sonargraph/ccspy/README.md

 the `ccspy` target directory, which then will be used by `Sonargraph` to retrieve the options needed to for analyzing each compilation unit correctly.

 Keep that configuration as long as you use Sonargrah.
-If you add new comoilation units they will be added automatically to Sonargraph's analysis.
+If you add new compilation units they will be added automatically to Sonargraph's analysis.

 ## Configuration